kibernetiku-klubas/timely/docs/privacy-policy.md

 PRIVACY POLICY

-Last updated August 03, 2023
+Last updated August 10, 2023

-This privacy notice for Timely ("Company," "we," "us," or "our"), describes how and why we might collect, store, use, and/or share ("process") your information when you use our services ("Services"), such as when you:
+This privacy notice for Timely ("we," "us," or "our"), describes how and why we might collect, store, use, and/or share ("process") your information when you use our services ("Services"), such as when you:

     Visit our website at timely.lt, or any website of ours that links to this privacy notice

     Engage with us in other related ways, including any sales, marketing, or events

 Questions or concerns?
 Reading this privacy notice will help you understand your privacy rights and choices.
 If you do not agree with our policies and practices, please do not use our Services.
-If you still have any questions or concerns, please contact us at REPLACETHIS@REPLACETHIS.com.
+If you still have any questions or concerns, please contact us at support@timely.lt.

 SUMMARY OF KEY POINTS